rkristelijn/dhtmlx-json-node/README.md

 ![Screenshot of json HATEOAS](/tutorial_images/Screenshot_20180530_112121.png)

-## Step 4b: set up get for projects with a static file
+## Step 4b: set up GET for projects with a static file

 [back to top](#plan)